When a driver is convicted of their first DUI, one of the biggest hurdles

 Applying for a Restricted License

-license; this allows you to drive to and from work, during the course
+restricted license; this allows you to drive to and from work, during the course of your

-of your employment, to school, and to California DUI school.
+employment, to school, and to California DUI school.
+To obtain a restricted

-the DMV for 3 years.
-The SR22 is a vehicle liability insurance document
+three years.
+What is SR22?
+It’s a vehicle liability insurance document

 required by DMVs for “high-risk” policyholders.

 If you were arrested for DUI and you did submit to a chemical test, you